-Rolling Admissions – means applications are accepted on an on-going basis and are reviewed as they come in.
+Rolling Admissions – Applications are accepted and reviewed on an on-going basis.
 Students are typically notified withing 2-4 weeks following submission.

 Always check with each college you’re considering to find out which of the above application methods “apply” to their institution.